- Loire Valley

 The small appellation of Valençay adjoins the eastern extremity of generic Touraine.
 Although all three colours are made, red is dominant and can be made from Côt, Cabernet Franc, Cabernet Sauvignon, Gamay and Pinot Noir.
 For rosé Pineau d’Aunis is also permitted.
 The whites are mainly Sauvignon Blanc with Chardonnay and Arbois also allowed.
 The wines are pleasant but not memorable.

-A little under 100-kilometres south of Tours and just to the north of Poitiers is the appellation of Haut-Poitou, where there are some interesting whites and reds in vineyards to the north of the town of Poitiers around the small town of Neuville de Poitou.
+A little under 100-kilometre south of Tours and just to the north of Poitiers is the appellation of Haut-Poitou, where there are some interesting whites and reds in vineyards to the north of the town of Poitiers around the small town of Neuville de Poitou.
 Production used to be dominated by the Cave Cooperative of Haut-Poitou, However, that is now bankrupt and the largest producer is the organic Ampelidae.

 The Central Vineyards are undoubtedly France’s and perhaps the world’s Kingdom of Sauvignon Blanc.
 Although there are now some very good reds being made here, from Pinot Noir, Sauvignon Blanc is the dominant variety and has been since the recovery from phylloxera early in the 20th century.
 Prior to that Sancerre predominantly produced red wine, especially from Pinot Noir and Gamay.